Voice from Libya: No one is winning

 "The EU cares only about its own interests, like migration.
 It has no role to play in the bigger equation - it's sad, but that's how normal Libyans see it," she said.

-Le Drian's "Berlin process" was part of the problem, she added, because the accord, agreed in the German capital in January, brought together 12 nations - but no Libyan voices.
+Europe's "Berlin process" was emblematic of the problem, she added, because the accord, agreed in Germany in January, brought together 12 foreign nations - but no Libyan voices.

 "The Berlin process is a disgrace ... it's just about how they [foreign powers] want to divide up their shares [of Libya]," she said.